HubRise

 • Denied: The order could not be sent to the EPOS.

-• Cancelled: The order has been cancelled by the EPOS.
+• Cancelled: The order has been cancelled.

 When the Status Changes in HubRise